Ebola virus epidemic in Guinea

-An epidemic of Ebola virus disease in Guinea from 2013 to 2016 represents the first ever outbreak of Ebola in a West African country.
-Previous outbreaks have been confined to several countries in Sub-Saharan Africa.
+An epidemic of Ebola virus disease in Guinea from 2013 to 2016 represented the first-ever outbreak of Ebola in a West African country.
+Previous outbreaks had been confined to several countries in Sub-Saharan Africa.

 The epidemic, which began with the death of a two-year-old boy, was part of a larger Ebola virus epidemic in West Africa which spread through Guinea and the neighboring countries of Liberia and Sierra Leone, with minor outbreaks occurring in Senegal, Nigeria, and Mali.
 In December 2015, Guinea was declared free of Ebola transmission by the U.N.
 World Health Organization, however further cases continued to be reported from March 2016.
 The country was again declared as Ebola-free in June 2016.

 Epidemiology

 Researchers from the Robert Koch Institute believe that the index case was a one or two-year-old boy who lived in the remote village of Meliandou, Guéckédou located in the Nzérékoré Region of Guinea.
 Researchers believe that the boy was said to have contracted the virus while he was playing near a tree that was a roosting place for Angolan free-tailed bats infected with the virus.
 Dr. Fabian Leendertz, an epidemiologist who was part of the investigative team, said Ebola virus is transmitted to humans either through contact with larger wildlife or by direct contact with bats.
 The boy, later identified as Emile Ouamouno, fell ill on 2 December 2013 and died four days later.
 The boy's sister fell ill next, followed by his mother and grandmother.
 It is believed the Ebola virus later spread to the villages of Dandou Pombo and Dawa, both in Guéckédou, by the midwife who attended the boy.
 From Dawa village the virus spread to Guéckédou Baladou District and Guéckédou Farako District, and on to Macenta and Kissidougou.